apostrophecms/stagecoach/README.md

 ## Changelog

+03/10/2016: important `sc-deploy` fixes for error conditions.

+* If a deployment fails, correctly print an error message rather than a cheerful one.
+(Previously `sc-deploy` was doing the right thing, but printing the wrong thing.
+Except in cases where `migrate` failed, as mentioned below.)

+* If a deployment fails, and we got as far as stopping the previous deployment, relink and restart the previous deployment.
+This is important if the `migrate` script fails.
+Did you know that `if` statements destroy `$?`?
+I didn't.
+Man, I hate shell scripting.

+* Updated various misleading comments in old scripts in `example/deployment`.

+* Just for newbie convenience, the `dependencies` script of the `example` project will create the new deployment folder's `public` subdirectory if it is missing.
+In real life projects you'll have one with static assets at the very least, or you'll edit `dependencies`.

 02/14/2016: `sc-shell` now `cd`s correctly when running a command rather than an interactive shell.

 02/09/2016: added the `sc-shell`, `sc-disable` and `sc-enable` utilities.